yrc42/Winter2019_notes/psci/psci2.md

     - I.e in Canada, elections Canada is an independent third-party organization that oversees the elections on an impartial basis

-The politics of regime change –
+# Chapter 5 - When to Democratize?

+## Is it rational to ask for democracy?

-- in a dictatorship, wealth in unequally distributed
-- elites are rich, citizens are poor
+- in a dictatorship, wealth in unequally distributed - elites are rich, citizens are poor(only access to public goods)
 - citizens generally act rationally to increase their standards of life
-- Thus, they would push directly for more income.
-Democracy only offers you procedural benefits.
+- Thus, they would push directly for more income, which offers material benefits.
+Democracy only offers you **procedural benefits.**
-- Working on this logic, the poor would demand wealth/economic resources from the dictator, rather than initially wanting democracy
+- Working on this logic, the poor would demand **wealth/economic redistribution** from the dictator
-- Thus – they will continue to support the dictator as long as the wealth is redistributed.
+  - redistribution-> continue to support the dictator
+  - no redistribution-> no support, revolt
+- However, even though the poor can directly press for redistribution, the dictator's offer might not be credible - time inconsistency problem

 Democracy and Growth